Transfer credit(s) may be awarded to students who have attended recognized post-secondary institutions or university-preparatory programs.

-- Detailed course descriptions (IB, AP, and GCE students are only required to submit course descriptions if specifically requested)
+- IB, AP, and British-A levels students are only required to submit course descriptions if specifically requested

-For more information on the progress of your transfer credit evaluation, please contact Sarah Cormier, Transfer Credit Coordinator, at firstname.lastname@example.org.
+For more information on transfer credits, please contact an Academic Advisor, at firstname.lastname@example.org.

-The University grants a maximum of 30 credits for subjects completed in the Advanced Placement program at a level 4 or 5.
+AP: The University grants a maximum of 30 credits for subjects completed in the Advanced Placement program at a level 4 or 5.
 We also offer transfer credits for AP Capstone program.